-Starting with a masterclass led by Stephen Bevan on 14th April (a recording is available on our platform), we’ll follow up with informal workshops every month addressing key themes relating to good work and mental wellbeing.
+Through a series of Masterclasses, we’ll follow up with informal workshops every month addressing key themes relating to good work and mental wellbeing.
 Stephen, Frank Pot, Natalie Wilkie and Peter Totterdill, plus other members of our team, will be regular contributors to each session together with occasional guest experts and practitioners.

 Based on feedback so far, we’ll be addressing job design and job crafting, line management roles and behaviours, emotional intelligence, and the impact of digital technologies – but this list isn’t exclusive and we’re keen to include any other issues and challenges identified by Lab members.